Hurricane Michelle: Aftermath

 Ships carrying tons of frozen chicken legs and corn arrived in Havana's harbor on December 16, to aid in the recovery of Cuba from Hurricane Michelle.
 The shipments are part of a one-time $30 million purchase of U.S. food by the Cuban government to assist in the country's present food shortage.

 The Cuban government refused an initial U.S. offer of humanitarian assistance, but accepted a proposal to purchase the goods instead.
 Although the United States has maintained an economic embargo on Cuba for decades, U.S. law does allow shipments of food and medicine to the communist-controlled island.
 But until now the Cuban government has refused to buy American food because of the restrictions, including a ban on direct U.S. financing of food sales.

 Other aid from the international community is helping Cuba survive Michelle's aftermath.
 Cuba was promised $600,000 in aid from Chinese leader Li Peng, who was visiting when the hurricane struck.
 Venezuela also sent humanitarian assistance.

 Retirement

-Because of its effects, the name Michelle was retired in the spring of 2002 and will never again be used for an Atlantic hurricane.
-The name was replaced with Melissa in the 2007 season.
+Because of the significant damage and number of deaths in Cuba, the name Michelle was retired in the spring of 2002 by the World Meteorological Organization, and will never again be used for a North Atlantic tropical cyclone.
+The name was replaced with Melissa for the 2007 season.